SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 Table: Results of tests after model selection. {#tbl:posthocresults}

+We also evaluate regression performance through varied definitions of test sets in Table @tbl:posthocresults, showing similar results.
 Additional performance metrics are offered in supplemental and the interactive tools website allows for further examination of error for both the chosen model and other rejected candidates.

 ## Simulation outcomes
 After retraining on all available data using the selected configuration from our sweep, Monte Carlo simulates overall outcomes while tracking changes to average yields over time at the neighborhood level.
 Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014], {{percentSignificant}} of maize acreage in SSP245 falls within a neighborhood with significant changes to claim probability ($p < 0.05 / n$) at some point during the 2050 series simulations.
 That said, we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area (smaller sample size in simulations).